hydna/hydna-text/introduction.md

 When you open a stream you need supply a few parameters: a *domain*, an optional *channel* and the mode in which you wish to open the stream.

-#### Domain
+Streams are typically recognized as a *URI* following the format `<domain>[:port][/channel]`.

+You encountered the *URI* `demo.hydna.net/1234` in the example above.

-A *domain* is an identifier for a isolated "zone" in Hydna.
+* A *domain* is an identifier for an isolated "zone" in Hydna.
 It's also, incidentally, a fully qualified domain name to which a connection will be made.

-#### Channel

-A *channel* is identified number in the range 1-4294967295 that is used to uniquely identify a stream (much like ipv4 addresses).
+* A *channel* is identified number in the range 1-4294967295 that is used to uniquely identify a stream (much like ipv4 addresses).
 The channel ids are unique per *domain*.

-Clients typically communicate by sending and receiving messages to and from the same stream on the same domain.

-#### Mode

 Streams can be opened in three major *modes* depending on what connecting clients plan -- or are allowed to -- do over them: